Construction Lien Lawyers in Houston

 Texas laws regarding construction liens can be convoluted and highly complex.
 Because there are many nuances to lien rights and perfecting a claim, working with experienced legal representation becomes crucial to protecting your ability to recover payment.

 At Hendershot Cowart P.C., our Texas lawyers are available to speak with contractors, subcontractors, and others who have questions about their options for asserting a mechanic’s lien anywhere in Texas.
-Our firm also assists clients with matters involving construction contract performance and COVID-19.
-To speak personally with an attorney, contact us.

 “They've always come through for me.”- Joseph D.